CFRF - WHOI Shelf Research Fleet

 Project Data & presentations:

-- Summary of Recent Oceanographic Changes in Southern New England - Glen Gawarkiewicz, WHOI
+Some Thoughts on Recent Changes South of New England (4/7/15) - Glen Gawarkiewicz, WHOI

 "Project will develop science-based climate change adaptation solutions for coastal communities" - WHOI Press Room, September 2014